practicalparticipation/iati-datastore/CONTRIBUTING.rst

 ------------------

 * Fork this repository (if you haven't previously)
-* Make sure you're working on top of an up to date copy of IATI's master branch
+* Make sure you're working on top of an up to date copy of codeforIATI's main branch
     - Create a branch named after the work you're doing (if you're targeting a specific issue, start the branch name with the issue number e.g. ``42-feature-name``)
 * Do your work
     - If your work addresses a specific issue, reference that issue in your commit message by starting the commit message with ``[#issue number]`` e.g. ``[#64]``